Irish Aviation Authority: Background of the IAA from 1994 to 2023

-The smaller airports such as Ireland West Airport Knock provide their own approach and aerodrome service.
+The smaller airports such as Ireland West Airport provide their own approach and aerodrome service.

 In recent years, the authority has invested more than €115 million in air traffic control systems.
 This includes a new air traffic control centre (ATCC) at Ballycasey Cross, Shannon.
 Built on a Greenfield site, this ATCC became fully operational in February 2004 and replaces the ATC Centre at Shannon Airport which had been in operation since 1966.
 The new ATC centre houses the Shannon element of the new Air Traffic Management (ATM) system introduced in Shannon and Dublin in 2004.

-The authority is also responsible for providing communications in Shanwick airspace, with NATS providing the ATC from Prestwick.
+The authority was also responsible for providing communications in Shanwick airspace, with NATS providing the ATC from Prestwick.
 Shannon Aeradio, as it is known, is based in Ballygirreen, Newmarket-on-Fergus, County Clare.

 In October 2009, it was announced that the regulatory aspects of the IAA's remit would be transferred to the Dublin Transport Authority, later renamed the National Transport Authority.
 However, this plan never went ahead.

 In July 2015, the Irish government revealed plans to purchase a long-range radar system at a cost of €10 million for the Irish Aviation Authority and Irish Defence Forces (military) to keep track of covert aircraft flying in Irish-controlled airspace, including military aircraft that do not file a flight plan and do not have their transponders switched on.
 Minister for Defence Simon Coveney said the increased surveillance capability would give better coverage of the Atlantic airspace over which the IAA has responsibility for civil and military aircraft.

-It is planned that the safety and regulatory division and the air navigation services of the IAA will be split into two separate organisations in April 2023.
-The Safety and Regulatory Division of the IAA will merge with the Commission for Aviation Regulation to become the new Irish Aviation Authority.
-The air navigation service provider functions of the IAA will be transferred to a new ANSP to be called AirNav Ireland.
+The safety and regulatory division and the air navigation services of the IAA were split into two separate organisations on 30 April 2023.
+The Safety and Regulatory Division of the IAA merged with the Commission for Aviation Regulation to become the new Irish Aviation Authority.
+The air navigation service provider functions of the IAA were transferred to a new ANSP called AirNav Ireland.